 See the value in your differences

-“Inclusivity means to me that people feel their differences are really the best thing about them, and something that they want to bring forward to the dynamic at work, instead of it being despite those differences.
+“Inclusivity to me means that people feel their differences are really the best thing about them, and something that they want to bring forward to the dynamic at work, instead of it being despite those differences.
 When people feel like they can really be themselves, it frees them up to be more creative and productive so people can really thrive in the work environment.”

 ~Katie Juran, Senior Director, Diversity and Inclusion, Adobe